oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

   $ diff new.yaml old.yaml

   # (5) Compare your old and new yaml using compareDomain to generate
-  #     the YAML update you can use for transforming the old to new.
+  #     the YAML update file you can use for transforming the old to new.

   # /u01/wdt/weblogic-deploy/bin/compareModel.sh \
     -oracle_home $ORACLE_HOME \